PurpurMC/PurpurDocs/mkdocs/purpurextras/configuration.md

 - `jeb_sheep` - rainbow sheep
 - `johnny` - vindicator aggressive to most mobs
 - `toast` - special variant of rabbit

+### enabled
+Enables or disables the feature.

+### entities
+Map of entity transformations. entity type on the left will be transformed into entity type on the right when hit by lightning.

+### preserve-entity-state
+A boolean value that decides if the entity state should be preserved when transforming, whenever possible.
+For example if transforming zombie to skeleton, zombie is holding a sword, the skeleton will also hold that sword after transformation.

 ## mobs